 What’s the best way to use protein powder?

-Generally, when it comes to how to use protein powder, it’s best to drink it with water or milk.
+If you’re wondering how to use protein powder —generally, it’s best to drink it with water or milk.
 You can also add fruit and blend it to create a healthy smoothie.
 You can use it as the base ingredient for pancakes, protein ice cream, and other foods you can find in protein powder cookbooks.

 When is it best to use protein powder?